 Introduction

-Joint wear and osteoarthritis affect millions, causing pain and limiting movement.
+Joint wear and osteoarthritis affect millions of people, causing pain and limiting movement.
 Many treatments focus on easing pain temporarily.
-ChondroFiller takes a different, non-surgical approach: an intra-articular collagen injection that aims to support the joint itself, with realistic expectations throughout.
+ChondroFiller takes a different, non-surgical approach: an ultrasound-guided intra-articular collagen injection that aims to support the joint itself, with realistic expectations throughout.

 Why Joint Wear Is Hard to Manage